Last Updated: December 16, 2022

 Supplier Procurement Program.

-Samsara’s financial crime compliance framework, incorporating Anti-Money Laundering and Anti- Bribery, Corporate Criminal Offence, and Corruption policies (such as for the FCPA and UK Bribery Act), includes procedures for detecting, mitigating and managing the risks of financial crime.
+Samsara’s financial crime compliance framework, incorporating Anti-Money Laundering and Anti- Bribery and Corruption policies (such as for the FCPA and UK Bribery Act), includes procedures for detecting, mitigating and managing the risks of financial crime.
 Any proceeds arising from instances of human trafficking would be classified as the proceeds of crime and managed under the compliance framework.

 Samsara is committed to maintaining a safe workplace that values equal opportunity and that is free from discrimination, harassment, and victimisation.
-Samsara has robust policies and procedures concerning employment screening (including work eligibility checks), employment conditions and appropriate workplace behaviour.
+Samsara operates in a highly regulated environment and has robust policies and procedures concerning employment screening (including work eligibility checks), employment conditions and appropriate workplace behaviour.
 All staff are expected to abide by the spirit, as well as the strict requirements, of those policies and procedures outlined in the Samsara Code of Conduct.

 Samsara’s corporate procurement process involves many suppliers across the globe.
 The business is primarily office-based with the main supply chain categories comprising technology, premises, financial and other professional services and business travel.
 Based on sector and supply chain profile, the risk of modern slavery is considered to be relatively limited.